Namavoor/.github/profile/README.md

 ASPICE 4.0

-While this project is not specifically automotive related, we prioritize the quality of the product by following V model approach with ASPICE 4.0 as a guideline.
-You can find the guidline here - [ASPICE 4.0](https://vda-qmc.de/wp-content/uploads/2023/06/Automotive-SPICE-PAM-40-Gelbbandrelease.pdf) draft version.
+While this project is not specifically automotive-related, we prioritize the quality of the product by following the V model approach with ASPICE 4.0 as a guideline.
+You can find the guideline here - [ASPICE 4.0](https://vda-qmc.de/wp-content/uploads/2023/06/Automotive-SPICE-PAM-40-Gelbbandrelease.pdf) draft version.

 ![image](https://github.com/Namavoor/.github/assets/109693291/34b7d06c-31b1-4307-a2e8-3b7e84ce7303)